-Saints beat Falcons to clinch third straight NFC South title
+Saints beat Falcons to clinch 3rd straight NFC South title

 Matt Ryan was sacked by Cameron Jordan on a fourth-down play from the New Orleans 44 with 38 seconds remaining.
 Ryan was sacked nine times, including four by Jordan.

-The Saints (10-2) atoned for their 26-9 home loss to the Falcons on Nov.
-10. It was the Saints’ only loss in their last 10 games.
+“We had to drop back and pass at the end of the game,” Ryan said.
+“When you do that and there’s really no threat of run, it’s tough sledding, particularly when you’re going against a good defense, a very good defensive line and one of the better pass rushers in the game in Cam Jordan.”

 The versatile Hill blocked Ryan Allen’s punt to end Atlanta’s first possession.
-The Saints took over at the Falcons 30, and four plays later Hill scored his first touchdown on the short pass from Brees.
+The Saints took over at the Falcons 30, and four plays later Hill scored his first touchdown on a short pass from Brees.

 Hill took a direct snap and ran 30 yards for his first rushing touchdown of the season to give New Orleans a 17-6 lead late in the first half.